 In order to manage operational risks, the Company has implemented a robust governance framework.
 Policies and procedures are documented and identify the key risks and controls within processes.
-Key risk indicators have been established and are monitored on a regular basis.
+Key risk indicators have been established and are monitored on a regular basis and a formal loss events and near-miss reporting process has been implemented.
 The Company's internal audit function provides independent feedback with regard to the accuracy and completeness of key risks and controls, and independently verifies the effective operation of these through substantive testing.
 All higher risk areas are subject to an annual audit while compliance with tax operating guidelines is reviewed quarterly.
 Frequency of consideration of audit for all other areas varies from quarterly at the most frequent to a minimum of once every four years, on a rotational basis.